GenisysPro/docs/README.md

 ## How can I access this documentation?
 Click [here](https://genisyspro.github.io/docs/index.html) to access the documentation from your browser.
-If you are interested in source code of this documentation, you can have a look at it in the `gh-pages` branch.
-However, it is hard to see all the files, as there are too many of them!
+Click [here](https://github.com/GenisysPro/docs/tree/gh-pages) to access source code of the documentation.